A random integral calculus on generalized s-selfdecomposable probability measures

-\begin{quote} \textbf{Abstract.} It is known that the class $\mathcal{U}_{\beta}$, of generalized s-selfdecom-posable probability distributions, can be viewed as an image via random integral mapping $\mathcal{J}^{\beta}$ of the class $ID$ of all infinitely divisible measures.
-We prove that a composition of the mappings $\mathcal{J}^{\beta_1}, \mathcal{J}^{\beta_2}, ..., \mathcal{J}^{\beta_n}$ is again random integral mapping but with a new inner time.
-In a proof some form of Lagrange interpolation formula is needed.
-Moreover, some elementary formulas concerning the distributions of products of powers of independent uniformly distributed random variables as established as well.
+\begin{quote} \textbf{Abstract.} The class $\mathcal{U}_{\beta}$ of generalized s-selfdecomposable probability distributions can be viewed as an image, via the random integral mapping $\mathcal{J}^{\beta}$, of the class $ID$ of all infinitely divisible measures.
+We prove that a composition of the mappings $\mathcal{J}^{\beta_1}, \mathcal{J}^{\beta_2}, ..., \mathcal{J}^{\beta_n}, \,\be_1>0, ..., \be_n>0,\,$ is again a random integral but with a new deterministic inner time.
+Moreover, some elementary formulas concerning the distributions of products of powers of independent uniformly distributed random variables are established.

 \emph{Mathematics Subject Classifications}(2000): Primary 60F05 , 60E07, 60B11; Secondary 60H05, 60B10.